nais/teams-backend/doc/schema.md

 - Do act as master
 - Do allow manual trigger of team sync
-- Do allow partner admins to contact nais team
+- Do allow tenant admins to contact nais team

 - Don't assume external state
 - Don't sync continuously